OfficeDev/outlook-dev-docs/docs/add-ins/activation-rules.md

 For more information about message classes, see [Item Types and Message Classes](https://msdn.microsoft.com/en-us/VBA/Outlook-VBA/articles/item-types-and-message-classes).

-The following example is an **ItemIs** rule that lets users see the add-in in the Outlook Add-in bar when the user is reading a message:
+The following example is an **ItemIs** rule that lets users see the add-in in the Outlook add-in bar when the user is reading a message:

 ```xml
 <Rule xsi:type="ItemIs" ItemType="Message" FormType="Read" />
 ```

-The following example is an **ItemIs** rule that lets users see the add-in in the Outlook Add-in bar when the user is reading a message or appointment.
+The following example is an **ItemIs** rule that lets users see the add-in in the Outlook add-in bar when the user is reading a message or appointment.

 ```xml
 <Rule xsi:type="RuleCollection" Mode="Or">